Gericault/gericault.github.io/_posts/2024-10-13-Murder-in-SQL-city.md

 ### A way to practice SQL
 Knight lab from the Northwestern University in the USA has a great web app that can be used to practice your SQL skills in a fun and engaging manner.

-What follows is a walkthrough and explanation of solving the murder mystery of SQL city; this activity can be found at;
+What follows is a walkthrough and explanation of solving the murder mystery of SQL city; this activity can be found at <a href="https://mystery.knightlab.com">https://mystery.knightlab.com/</a>

 **Some useful resources to help learn SQL:**